HDB Balance Flat (SBF/Open Booking) or Resale Flat: Which Should You Buy?

-With the construction of several BTO projects delayed for up to five years due to the COVID-19 pandemic, you may be relooking at other housing alternatives such as Sale of Balance Flats (SBF), Open Booking of Flats, or resale HDB flats, especially if you have an urgent need of a home.
+With the construction of several BTO projects delayed due to COVID-19 as well as HDB contractor woes, you may be looking at other housing alternatives such as Sale of Balance Flats (SBF), Open Booking of Flats, or resale HDB flats, especially if you have an urgent need of a home.

 So, which one should you pick, and what are the pros and cons of each?
 Let’s take a look.